With new Bible studies coming out almost daily (or so it seems) how are we ever supposed to choose a Bible study for our group?

 Maybe you’d like to try something different for the next session of Bible study offerings.

 It’s possible what you’ve been doing hasn’t been working so well…

-Taking a look at some of the pros and cons of each method may help you decide what to do.
+Taking a look at the pros and cons of each Bible study selection method can help you decide what’s best for your specific situation.